Warehouse Logistics Industry in South Africa

 - The adoption of automation technologies is expected to increase, leading to job losses in some areas of the industry.

-- The government is expected to continue to invest in infrastructure development, benefits the warehouse logistics industry.
+- The government is expected to continue to invest in infrastructure development, benefiting the warehouse logistics industry.

 Overall, the future of the South African warehouse logistics industry is bright.
 The industry is expected to experience significant growth in the coming years, driven by strong economic fundamentals and increasing demand for warehouse space